-While they munch on small insects and prefer to stay close to the ground, the northern alligator lizards are adept at climbing and swing on nearby branches.
+While they munch on small insects and prefer to stay close to the ground, the northern alligator lizards are adept at climbing and swinging on nearby branches.

-It would be ideal to provide these reptiles with an array of deep mulch and climbing branches in its enclosure.
+It would be ideal for providing these reptiles with an array of deep mulch and climbing branches in their enclosure.

 Read on to learn how to extend a lizard’s lifespan.